Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

-In Human-Computer Interaction (HCI), pose-based methods address challenges such as data overfitting and the need for self-supervised learning frameworks.
-MAE-based frameworks \cite{omar_ikne} use a masked autoencoder to reconstruct skeleton graphs, focusing on motion and spatial relationships.
-3sISTGCN \cite{JOINTS_MOTION_VECTORS_Improved_ST-GCN} proposes a three-stream model to process joints, bones, and motions, applying modified ST-GCN layers and late fusion for improved classification.
-Another approach, DG-STA \cite{BOAT-MI_VR}, tackles class-incremental learning in HCI by training models on non-overlapping tasks without access to old training data.
-DSTSA-GCN \cite{DSTSA-CGN_cui2025dstsa} addresses temporal expression limitations by stacking three stages of graph convolutions and multiscale temporal convolutions.
-Additionally, DSTA-SLR \cite{DSTA_SLR_hu2024dynamic} improves spatiotemporal modeling by introducing dynamic adjacency matrices and multi-stream fusion, enhancing the accuracy of joint, bone, and motion-based recognition tasks.
+In HCI, pose-based methods address challenges such as data overfitting and the need for self-supervised learning frameworks.
+MAE-based frameworks \citep{omar_ikne} use a masked autoencoder to reconstruct skeleton graphs, focusing on motion and spatial relationships.
+3sISTGCN \citep{JOINTS_MOTION_VECTORS_Improved_ST-GCN} proposes a three-stream model to process joints, bones, and motions, applying modified ST-GCN layers and late fusion for improved classification.
+Another approach, DG-STA \citep{BOAT-MI_VR}, tackles class-incremental learning in HCI by training models on non-overlapping tasks without access to old training data.
+DSTSA-GCN \citep{DSTSA-CGN_cui2025dstsa} addresses temporal expression limitations by stacking three stages of graph convolutions and multiscale temporal convolutions.
+In another approach, TD-GCN \citep{TD-GCN} introduces a pose-based method for IDHGR.
+Unlike traditional methods that use fixed skeleton topologies, TD-GCN employs temporal-sensitive topology learning to enhance feature quality.
+First, graph convolution is used to extract high-level spatiotemporal representations, which are then used to calculate temporal and channel-independent adjacency matrices.
+These matrices help model the skeleton, and the features are fused using the proposed TCF module.
+Finally, authors in \citep{ST-CGNet-hu2025st} proposed ST-CGNet, a dual-stream architecture comprising a 3DCNN and a convolutional LSTM module to capture different levels of information.
+Attention mechanisms and an advanced fusion strategy are utilized to efficiently incorporate the features of each stream.